overhide/overhide-widgets/README.md

 ```

 - the event fired by an overhide-appsell component when an appsell SKU deemed authorized by overhide is clicked by the user
-- usually safest to route state-changes in response to this event via the back-end, and validate authorizations
+- usually safest to route state-changes in response to this event via a back-end &mdash; and let the back-end re-validate authorizations
 - all necessary information to validate is provided in this event
-- ⚠ passing the `asOf` timestamp to your back-end is an important optimization.
-The overhide \* services already checked these transactions as part of this front-end work.
-The `asOf` timestamp ensures we re-load these resutls from cache and do not get rate-limited in the back-end.
+- ⚠ passing the `asOf` timestamp to your back-end &mdash; and having your back-end pass this value to [overhide APIs](https://overhide.io/2020/09/06/remuneration-api.html) when checking authorizations &mdash; is an important optimization.
+Since the *overhide* services already recently checked these transactions as part of this front-end work; the `asOf` timestamp ensures we re-load these resutls from cache and do not get rate-limited in the back-end.
 - example:

 ```